oldtowneast/awesome-links/awesome-links.md

 **[Awesome Lists – GitHub](https://github.com/sindresorhus/awesome) ⭐️** - A massive, community-driven collection of high-quality lists covering various topics, from programming languages and tools to design, productivity, and beyond.
 Maintained on GitHub, this serves as a gateway to curated knowledge across the internet.

 **[Blog Platforms – Manuel Moreale](https://manuelmoreale.com/blog-platforms)** - A well-researched and continuously updated list of various blogging platforms, ranging from traditional CMSs to minimalist, niche solutions.
 A great resource for writers and developers exploring different tools for publishing online.

+## Markdown & TOC Generators

+**[Markdown TOC Generator](https://ecotrust-canada.github.io/markdown-toc/)** - A simple online tool that automatically generates a Table of Contents for Markdown files by parsing headings and converting them into internal links.

+**[GitHub Markdown TOC (CLI)](https://github.com/ekalinin/github-markdown-toc)** - A command-line tool that automatically creates and updates a Table of Contents for GitHub Markdown documents.

+**[BitDown TOC](https://bitdowntoc.derlin.ch/)** - An online Markdown TOC generator that quickly converts headings into anchor-linked lists for easy navigation.

+**[Markdown TOC Gen](https://github.com/thesilk-tux/markdown-toc-gen)** - A Python-based script that generates a structured Table of Contents for Markdown files, ideal for documentation and GitHub repositories.

 ## Website Graveyard